namanadep/gemini-basics/README.md

-# Basic applications you can make using Gemini API
+# Basic applications you can make using Gemini API!